 “The Coast Guard’s unique status as a military service with extensive law enforcement authorities and experience is a perfect fit right now out here,” said the Commandant.
 “Captain Flynn, Master Chief Pearson and the rest of Patrol Forces Southwest Asia are doing a great job assisting both DOD and the countries here in the Arabian Gulf.
 I am very proud of all they have accomplished and very thankful for all of the support they have received.”

 The Commandant thanked U.S. Ambassador to the Kingdom of Bahrain Thomas Krajeski in person during a meeting at the U.S. Embassy in Bahrain.
 The Commandant also conducted an official visit to Bahrain’s Interior Minister Lt.
 Gen. Shaikh Rashid bin Abdullah Al Khalifa, Commander of Bahrain Coast Guard Brig.
 Gen. Ala Seyadi and Chief of Public Security Maj.
 Gen. Tariq Al Hassan to thank them for their support and to discuss ongoing areas of cooperation.

 Tags: Adm.
-Bob Papp, Ala Seyadi, Aquidneck, Arabian Gulf, bahrain, John Mimnaugh, Master Chief Petty Officer of the Coast Guard Michael P. Leavitt, Middle East, NATO, Official visit 2012, operation enduring freedom, Operation Iraqi Freedom, Patrol Forces Southwest Asia, Persian Gulf, Shaikh Rashid bin Abdullah Al Khalifa, Tariq Al Hassan, Thanksgiving, Thomas Krajeski, U.S. Central Command
+Bob Papp, Ala Seyadi, bahrain, coast guard cutter aquidneck, John Mimnaugh, Master Chief Petty Officer of the Coast Guard Michael P. Leavitt, Middle East, NATO, Official visit 2012, operation enduring freedom, Operation Iraqi Freedom, Patrol Forces Southwest Asia, persian gulf, Shaikh Rashid bin Abdullah Al Khalifa, Tariq Al Hassan, Thanksgiving, Thomas Krajeski, U.S. Central Command